cpsc455-bugstorm/TravelersTea/README.md

 yarn format:check
 ```

-We use [Husky](https://typicode.github.io/husky/) to run pre-commit hooks.
+We use [Husky](https://typicode.github.io/husky/) to run pre-commit hooks with [lint-staged](https://github.com/okonet/lint-staged) to run linters on git staged files.
 This ensures that our code is formatted correctly when we commit our codes.